Josephat-n/gitSearch/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+### License
+MIT &copy; Josephat Njoroge <br>
+Anyone is free to fork, reuse, upgrade or do whatever partains this program without a prior request for permission.